 Comfort, Care and Compassion.
 Our hospice care professionals are experienced in every aspect of these types of care, from guiding the patient’s smooth transition from hospital to home to providing comfort care with respect and compassion.
 We provide a complete system of care and support for those facing the end of life.

-We bring comfort to you and your loved ones in your home, wherever that may be, including skilled nursing facilities, comfort care homes, hospitals or the Leo Center for Caring.
+We bring comfort to you and your loved ones in your home, wherever that may be, including skilled nursing facilities, comfort care homes, and hospitals.
 We offer a full range of home care services to help you through this difficult time, including:

 - A dedicated nurse and social worker for each patient